create3000/x_ite/docs/_posts/what's-new.md

 ---
 X_ITE follows the [npm version syntax](https://docs.npmjs.com/about-semantic-versioning).
 Keep this in mind when choosing a version number.

+## X_ITE v10.3.0 Released

+*Leipzig, 18th August 2024:* With this release there is now basic WebXR support built directly into X_ITE.
+If WebXR is possible then a new button (Cardboard Glasses) appears in the lower right corner of the \<x3d-canvas\>.
+In addition, there are now three new attributes (*xrButton, xrMovementControl, xrSessionMode*) and the corresponding [browser options](/x_ite/reference/browser-services/#browser-options) (*XRButton, XRMovementControl, XRSessionMode*).

 ## X_ITE v10.2.0 Released

 *Leipzig, 4th August 2024:* This release comes with the following improvements: